voyd-lang/voyd/reference/style-guide.md

 - UpperCamelCase for Types and Components
   - Acronyms should only capitalize the first letter, i.e `HtmlElement`
-- snake_case for everything else
+- snake_case for everything else (including file names)
+- Parameters beyond the first two should generally be labeled

 ## Indentation